Learn more Ilocano vocabulary words and phrases you can use if you're working in the healthcare field.

-We all are looking forward for the warm weather.
-But for a super hot summer, this desserts are the favorites in the Philippines and Filipinos abroad still sought after.
-These are easy to make that others prefer making it at home.
+These desserts are the favorites in the Philippines and Filipinos abroad still sought after during summer days.
+Here are easy to make summer desserts you can do at home.

 What could be more frustrating than having a bad grocery shopping day?
 You had your shopping list ready and you are all set but no one really knows how's your trip to the store is going to be.
 There are probably many other shopping tips online but...

 And as you think corns only comes in yellow and white, here are some other color of corns.
 Color of corns in purple, black and red.

 Ideas along with photos on container gardening and enjoying having plants and flowers on a limited space.